Skip to content

 • Run hpc-compose validate -f compose.yaml.

-• Run hpc-compose inspect --verbose -f compose.yaml.
+• Run hpc-compose plan --verbose -f compose.yaml.

 • Run hpc-compose preflight -f compose.yaml.